isomerpages/ura-mbsc2020/_events/2-celebrate-in-the-city.md

       <font color="orangered"><br>8 November 2019 - 5 January 2020</font>
       <font color="orangered"><br> Gardens by the Bay </font>
       <br>
       <br>Embark on a whimsical journey through the Nordic countries at Gardens by the Bay's Poinsettia Wishes floral display this Christmas.
-Amidst a landscape of poinsettias and winter blooms in shades of red, blue, yellow and white, a charming choir of Nordic gnomes called Nisse adds to the festive cheer.
+Amidst a landscape of poinsettias and winter blooms in shades of red, blue, yellow and white, a charming choir of Nordic gnomes called nisse adds to the festive cheer.
       <font color="orangered"><b><br><a href="https://www.gardensbythebay.com.sg/">Find out more</a></b></font>
       <br>
       <br>